BonnierNews/exp-fetch/README.md

 * `agentOptions`: (default: `{}`), options passed to the keepAliveAgent.
 * `followRedirect`: (default: true), should fetch follow redirects (and cache the redirect chain)
 * `clone`: (default: true), should fetch clone objects before handing them from the cache.
+* `httpMethod`: (default: "GET"), the HTTP-method that should be used to make requests.

 #### CacheKeyFn